CS-3398-264/GriffinArmyRepo/srs_template.md

 ### 2.6 User Documentation
 _<List the user documentation components (such as user manuals, on-line help, and tutorials) that will be delivered along with the software.
 Identify any known user documentation delivery formats or standards.>_

 A section with the Chess rules will be included, along with some initial basic tips to give the user a good idea on how to start playing chess.
+(Aside, in case there are any bugs that were not able to be fixed at time of product delivery, perhaps to include and list of possible workarounds?)

 ### 2.7 Assumptions and Dependencies
 _<List any assumed factors (as opposed to known facts) that could affect the requirements stated in the SRS.
 These could include third-party or commercial components that you plan to use, issues around the development or operating environment, or constraints.
 The project could be affected if these assumptions are incorrect, are not shared, or change.
 Also identify any dependencies the project has on external factors, such as software components that you intend to reuse from another project, unless they are already documented elsewhere (for example, in the vision and scope document or the project plan).>_

 Since this will be a standalone application, there will not be any other dependencies aside the requirement of having the Java environment installed in the computer.

 ## 3. External Interface Requirements